prerana-v27/ChatApplication/README.md

 # 💬 Real-Time Chat Application

-This is a responsive *real-time chat website* built using *React, **Node.js, **Socket.io, and **MongoDB*.
-Users can register, log in, and instantly chat with others in real-time.
-The application features a clean user interface and works across all device sizes.
+This is a responsive real-time chat application built using React, Node.js, Socket.io, and MongoDB.
+It enables users to register, log in, and exchange messages instantly with others in a smooth, real-time environment.
+The application features a clean and user-friendly interface, optimized for all screen sizes.
+While the project is currently not deployed, it can be run locally to experience the full functionality of live chat, including authentication and real-time messaging.

 ## 🌟 Key Features